 Surline Middle School is working to close the achievement gap with the bottom 30 percent of students in each grade level.
-After a year of both face to face and virtual learning, teachers are focusing solely on teaching face to face this year.
-The district approved curriculums have been reintroduced this year after being paused last year to accommodate virtual learning using Accelerate Education.
+First, teachers are working to strengthen overall instruction as we come out of the pandemic and student attendance is becoming more consistent.
+Students that need additional instruction may see an interventionist to strengthen reading and math skills.
+Students can access before and after school tutoring as well as summer school.
 Staff is revisiting the work of Eric Jensen as all children benefit from his strategies including children of poverty and the bottom 30 percent.
-Teachers are supported professional development through and the use of а part time instructional coach.
+Teachers are supported through professional development and the use of a part time instructional coach.
 Implementation is monitored by administration during observations over the course of the school year using the 5 Dimensions of Teaching and Learning rubrics.